Spicy Fried Rice with dried shrimps, carrots, green beans, eggs, and homemade fried chili paste.…

-How to Season a New Wok using lard and aromatic herbs and vegetables.
-High smoking point oil may be used as a substitute.
+How to Season a New Wok using lard and aromatic herbs and vegetables on an electric stove.
+Use high smoking point oil as a substitute.

 A carbon steel wok is an indispensable piece of cooking utensil in a Chinese kitchen.
 For people starting out on cooking Chinese dishes, the wok is the first piece of cooking utensil you learn to use because without a wok, there is no Chinese cuisine.